cobaltwebtech/cobalt-prod-site/README.md

 - [x] **Starwind UI**:
   - Added the Starwind UI which bring reusuable components built specifically for Astro projects.
 Like Shadcn, but purely Astro components and JavaScript.
 Styled with Tailwind CSS v4.
 Open Source.

-- [x] **Tailwind v4**:
-  - Tailwind has been upgraded to version 4 with new enhancements and configurations.
-Version 4 brings easier to configure custom theming and utilities in the global.css file.

 - [x] **Astro Icon Integration**:
   - Astro Icon is ready to use, with zero additional configuration.
 The included Icon component allows easy method to inline svgs directly into the Astro project.
   - Icons can be imported and referenced from third party libraries by setting the name attribute in the Icon component.